borodust/lispgames-wiki/AboutThisWiki.md

 ## Github

-This wiki is hosted on Github, and is editable by any registered user using [Github Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
+This wiki is hosted on Github, and is editable by any registered user.
 The [lispgames Github organization](https://github.com/lispgames) account is controlled by these people: https://github.com/orgs/lispgames/people (who may also be reached on IRC).

 ## Domain